 Applications must be made to the Deputy Dean (Undergraduate Studies) on email@example.com, or talk to the Head of Department (HoD) in which the relevant course is based.
 HoD contact details can be found at http://www.law.uct.ac.za/law/about/deans_team/staff.
 Applications will be considered by a committee comprising the Deputy Dean (Undergraduate Studies) and the Heads of Departments.

-Please note that the Faculty of Law does not grant extensions on assignment submission deadlines, but exemptions may be applied for.
-Please use Form LAW03 – available at http://www.forms.uct.ac.za/studentforms.htm - which must be submitted, as per instructions on the Form and together will full supporting documentation, to the Deputy Dean (Undergraduate Studies) on firstname.lastname@example.org.
-Supporting documentation must clearly confirm an inability to perform on the date of the text or other assessment for which the exemption is sought.
+Please note that the Faculty of Law does not grant extensions on essay or assignment submission deadlines or make-up essays, assignments or tests, but exemptions may be applied for.
+If you would like to apply for an exemption from an essay, assignment or test, please use Form LAW03 – available at http://www.forms.uct.ac.za/studentforms.htm - which must be submitted, as per the instructions on the Form and together will full supporting documentation, to the Deputy Dean (Undergraduate Studies) on firstname.lastname@example.org.
+The supporting documentation must clearly confirm an inability to perform on the specific date of the essay, assignment or test for which the exemption is sought.
+If the exemption is granted, the essay, assignment or test will not be taken into account in calculating your year mark for the course concerned and the final examination will count proportionately more towards your final course mark.